 Candidates who do not hold a bachelor’s degree from this university or another qualification of equivalent standard may in exceptional circumstances be permitted to register if they possess proven professional experience in journalism, show evidence of excellence in the practice of journalism and proof of competence in the English language and satisfy the examiners in a qualifying examination, if appropriate.

 Applicants with outstanding merit could be exempted from the qualifying examination and considered for early admission by the admission panel.

-Shortlisted applicants will be required to take a qualifying examination administered by the JMSC .
+Shortlisted applicants will be required to take an online qualifying examination administered by the JMSC .
 The examination aims to test candidates’ aptitude for journalism and does not require prior preparation.

 Those who do well enough in the exam will be interviewed either in person or via Skype.

 The tuition fee is US$365 (HK$2,850) per credit for local students and US$420 (HK$3,280) per credit for non-local students.